Codes of Practice

 (a) Double jeopardy does not arise if an alleged criminal offence is also considered as a possible breach of University Discipline regulations (because the Courts have determined that there is no parity between criminal law and a University disciplinary hearing).

-(b) The University would not normally report a crime against the wishes of a victim.
-However, allegations of serious criminal offences should be referred to the Police, because University discipline regulations cannot be used as an alternative to Police action.
-In exceptional circumstances, the University reserves the right to refer serious criminal allegations to the Police against the wishes of the victim, where such action is in the best interests of the University community.
+(d) The University would not normally report an allegation of a crime against the wishes of a victim.
+However in exceptional circumstances, the University reserves the right to refer serious criminal allegations to the Police against the wishes of the victim, where it believes that the health, safety or security of the victim, members of the University community or the wider community are at risk.

-(c) The code covers behaviour or actions which may constitute misconduct in relation to hate crimes against members of minority communities.
+(e) The code covers behaviour or actions which may constitute misconduct in relation to hate crimes against members of the University community.

-(2) Where the alleged offence is not a serious criminal offence and the Police would be unlikely to act (eg slight damage to University property or resources, minor assault or a scuffle) the matter should be dealt with internally by an Authorised University Officer under the minor offences procedure.
+(2) Where the alleged offence is not a serious criminal offence and the Police would be unlikely to act (eg slight damage to University property or resources, minor assault or a scuffle) the matter should be dealt with internally by an Authorised University Officer under disciplinary procedures.
 If, however, someone, eg an aggrieved student, has already reported the matter to the Police, University discipline procedures would normally wait until the Police had concluded their investigation.

-(a) Where the alleged offence is a serious criminal offence and the Police would be likely to act (eg supplying controlled drugs, allegations of rape or sexual assault, other serious offence against the person, theft of significant sums) the following process should take place:
+(3) Where the alleged offence is a serious criminal offence and the Police would be likely to act (eg supplying controlled drugs, allegations of rape or sexual assault2, other serious offence against the person, theft of significant sums) the following process should take place:

-(ii) Offence on other University property: to be reported to the Police by the Authorised University Officer and the Chief Operating Officer (Registrar)1 notified at once.
+(a) Offence on University property: to be reported by the Authorised University Officer to the Academic Registrar for guidance on appropriate steps to take.

-(iii) Offence taking place during a University activity off-campus, eg fieldwork: to be reported to the Police by the member of staff leading the fieldwork and the Chief Operating Officer (Registrar)1 notified as soon as possible.
+(b) Offence taking place during a University activity off-campus, e.g. fieldwork: The member of staff leading the fieldwork reports to their Head of Department for guidance on the appropriate steps to take.
+The Academic Registrar1 to be notified as soon as possible.

-(iv) Offence taking place away from the University and/or not involving a University student or member of staff: person notifying the University of the offence should be advised to report the matter to the Police and the Chief Operating Officer (Registrar)1 should be notified.
+(c) Offence taking place away from the University and/or not involving a University student or member of staff: person notifying the University of the offence should be advised to report the matter to the Police and the Academic Registrar1 should be notified.

-(ii) whether suspension should be considered pending completion of the Police investigation.
-It should be remembered that suspension is not a punishment.
+(b) whether suspension should be considered pending completion of the Police investigation.
+It should be remembered that suspension is not a sanction.
 It is a temporary measure to facilitate an investigation to proceed or to protect students and other members of the University whilst the criminal proceedings continue.
 Alternatives to suspension should therefore be considered where appropriate.
-[If suspended the student has the right of appeal to the Council Student Appeals Committee, as set out in General Regulation IV Discipline]

 1or other Nominated Officer